kubeflow/xgboost-operator/README.md

 # Docker Images

-You can use the following Dockerfiles to build the images yourself:
+You can use the following Dockerfile to build the images yourself:

 * [xgboost-operator](https://github.com/kubeflow/xgboost-operator/blob/master/Dockerfile)

-For your convenience, you can download built xgboost-operator image from:
+For your convenience, you can pull the existing image from the following:

 * [GCP-xgboost-operator-images](gcr.io/kubeflow-images-public/xgboost-operator)